 How good’s a free campsite?
-There’s something innately beautiful about a patch of ground you’re allowed stay on for no money, especially in regulation rich Australia.
-Explorer Pat’s done a roundup of the best free campsites near Melbourne for your penny-pinching pleasure.
+There’s something innately beautiful about a patch of ground you’re allowed stay on for no money, especially in regulation-rich Australia.
+Explorer Pat’s done a roundup of the best free camping spots near Melbourne for your penny-pinching pleasure.

 We acknowledge the Traditional Custodians of the Countries on which these adventures take place who have occupied and cared for these lands, waters, and their inhabitants for thousands of years.
 We pay our respects to them and recognise that sovereignty was never ceded.